s60sc/ESP32-CAM_MJPEG2SD/README.md

 * Upload a folder or file to an ftp server creating necessarily dirs
 * Added reboot button
-* remove file or folder from sd card
+* Remove file or folder from sd card
-* add software motion detection to enable recording
+* Add software motion detection to enable recording
 * Added a reboot button
 * Create a file myConfig.h and add you custom config values